UNDERGRADUATE : Objectives

 - Employ all of the above attributes in making a positive and substantial contribution to society.

-Further information about nuclear engineering at MIT may be obtained from Professor Dennis Whyte, (firstname.lastname@example.org) and Professor Benoit Forget (email@example.com).
+Further information about nuclear engineering at MIT may be obtained from Professor Michael Short, (email@example.com) and Heather Barry (firstname.lastname@example.org).

-The MIT Course Catalogue, Courses and Degree Programs Issue, is a great resource for information on the Institute, including all graduate and undergraduate courses and programs.
+The MIT Bulletin is a great resource for information on the Institute, including all graduate and undergraduate courses and programs.
 It contains a description of the Bachelor of Science in Nuclear Science and Engineering and the minor in Nuclear.
-Another section of importance to undergraduates is the General Institute Requirements.
-For details on ordering a paper copy of the Bulletin, please contact the MIT Communications Office, Room E28-100, 77 Massachusetts Avenue, Cambridge, MA 02139-4307, (617)253-2635.
+Another section of importance to undergraduates is the Undergraduate Institute Requirements.